Incoterms 2020 vs 2010 // Changes Between The 2020 Incoterms and the 2010 Incoterms

 The new rules clarify which party is liable at two key points: Transport from the country of origin and customs clearance into the destination country.

-For the transport out of the country, the seller is to assume liability for CPT, CFR, CIP, CIF, DAP, DPU, and DDP, while the buyer is liable if it is EXW, FCA, FAS, and FOB.
+For transportation out of the country, the seller is liable for CPT, CFR, CIP, CIF, DAP, DPU, and DDP, while the buyer is liable for EXW, FCA, FAS, and FOB.
 Customs clearance falls on the party defined in the terms.

 Are you ready to take control of your sourcing process and confidently navigate Incoterms?
 Sign up for the Sourcing Kit today and gain access to an array of invaluable resources designed to streamline your sourcing journey.
 Our comprehensive toolkit includes detailed contract templates, step-by-step self-guided courses, practical scripts, and more.

 Don’t let the complexities of global sourcing hold you back.
 Empower yourself with the knowledge and tools you need for a seamless, successful sourcing experience.
-Click here to start with the Sourcing Kit and transform how you connect with top manufacturers in China and Vietnam.
+Click here to start with the Sourcing Kit and transform your connections with top manufacturers in China and Vietnam.
 Your path to sourcing excellence begins today!